-The SAWS's core mandate is to provide two distinct services: the public good service, funded by government; and commercial services, where the user-pay principle applies.
+The SAWS was established in terms of the South African Weather Service Act of 2001.
+Its core mandate is to provide two distinct services: the public good service, funded by government; and commercial services, where the user-pay principle applies.

-Key activities include:

-- maintaining, extending and improving the quality of meteorological services; - providing risk management information; - collecting meteorological data over South Africa and the surrounding southern oceans; and - fulfilling government's international obligations under the conventions of the World Meteorological Organisation and the International Civil Aviation Organisation.
+Key activities include maintaining, extending and improving the quality of meteorological services; providing risk-management information; collecting meteorological data over South Africa and the surrounding southern oceans; and fulfilling government's international obligations under the conventions of the World Meteorological Organisation and the International Civil Aviation Organisation.